Posts Tagged ‘Halloween’

 “Fuck you bitch I’m outta here.”
 Franklin tossed his dice toward the woman as he stormed away.

-“Kick his ass Vicki!” he heard one of the players taunting.
+“Kick his ass Vicki!”
+He heard one of the players taunting.
 Probably some white knight douchebag that was desperately hoping for a shot to nail her.
 He didn’t need that shit.
 Her and her jetblack hair and black eye makeup looking all goth and…He could have nailed her, if he wanted to, nail her right against the wall, but whatever.

 Finally, Franklin saw the man he travelled across the country to see.
 “Yeah, there’s the man right there!”
 Franklin shouted as he shook the hand of Kane Hodder, who was all decked out in his Freddy Kreuger outfit and makeup.
 Nodding to that little bitch of a Devil, Franklin said “You showed that pussy what’s up huh!”
 As Kane’s large hands reached towards him, Franklin knew what was coming next.
 Hodder was known for giving his fans a lovingly squeeze on the throat during photo ops.
 “Damn, he does squeeze tight,” he thought to himself as the convention staffer took the photo.